-Enrolled students are required to read and sign the Student Financial Responsibility Policy located in Appendix 5.
+Enrolled students are required to read and sign the Student Financial Responsibility Policy located in Appendix 3.

-4.3.5.3 Trine University Academic and Financial Aid
+4.3.5.3 Trine University Financial Aid

-Academic and financial aid information can be found in Section 2.12 in the Trine University Student Handbook.
+Financial aid information can be found in Trine University Course Catalog Financial Aid.
 Please refer to the handbook for guidance on financial responsibility.